Buddhist Vipassana meditation retreat

 Cultivate the good things in your live; loving-kindness, open-handedness, (self)compassion.
 These things give you a happiness that is more fulfilling than being right, retribution, making a lot of money, etc.

-During the intensive retreat all meals and drinks are taken care of by us.
-During the normal retreat you cook your own meals.
-People alternate in doing the groceries for all retreatants.
-During the retreat you gain insight in your mind, you don’t “hide” in mobile phones, etc. We ask that you hand in your electronics for the duration of the stay.
+During the retreat all meals and drinks are taken care of by us.
+During the retreat you gain insight in your mind, you don’t “hide” in mobile phones, etc. We ask that you hand in your electronics for the duration of the stay (except for the alternative holiday).
 In case of emergency you can give our number to friends and family.

 Children during the retreat